Jonathan Kellerman

-Jonathan Seth Kellerman (born August 9, 1949) is an American novelist and psychologist known for his mystery novels featuring the character Alex Delaware, a child psychologist who consults for the Los Angeles Police Department.
+Jonathan Seth Kellerman (born August 9, 1949) is an American novelist, psychologist, and Edgar- and Anthony Award–winning author best known for his popular mystery and psychological thriller novels featuring the character Alex Delaware, a child psychologist who consults for the Los Angeles Police Department.

-Early life
+Early life and education

-Born on the Lower East Side of New York City, his family relocated to Los Angeles when Jonathan was nine years old.
+Born on the Lower East Side of New York City, his family relocated to Los Angeles when Kellerman was nine years old.

+Kellerman stated in the New York Times that his parents kept "lots of books around the house, and their tastes were eclectic."
+It was through reading that he thought, "Maybe one day I can do this."
+One of those books, an American Art book also inspired his love of art.
+He was an illustrator during his college days and he still paints.

+He received a Bachelor of Arts in psychology at UCLA in 1971.
+He worked his way through college as a cartoonist, editor, and guitar teacher.
+As a senior, he received a Samuel Goldwyn Writing Award.

-Kellerman graduated from the University of Southern California (USC) with a doctor of philosophy degree in psychology in 1974, and began working as a staff psychologist at the USC School of Medicine, where he eventually became a full clinical professor of pediatrics.
-He opened a private practice in the early 1980s while writing novels in his garage at night.
+Kellerman graduated from the University of Southern California (USC) with a PhD degree in clinical psychology in 1974.
+His doctoral research was on attribution of blame for childhood psychopathology, and he published a scientific paper on that topic at the age of 22.

 Career

+After receiving his PhD, he began working as a staff psychologist after at the USC Keck School of Medicine, where he eventually became a clinical professor of pediatrics.
+He opened a private practice in the early 1980s, while writing novels on the side.

-His first published novel, When the Bough Breaks, appeared in 1985, many years after writing and having works rejected.
+His first published novel, When the Bough Breaks, was published in 1985.
 He then wrote five best-selling novels while still a practicing psychologist.
 In 1990, he quit his private practice to write full-time.
 He has written more than 40 crime novels, as well as nonfiction works and children’s books.

-Life and career

-Kellerman was born in New York City, son of David, an aerospace engineer and inventor, and Sylvia, a dancer and office manager.
-He attended Yeshiva of Central Queens (YCQ) before his family relocated to California.
-He grew up in Los Angeles and received a Bachelor of Arts in psychology at UCLA in 1971.
-He worked his way through college as a cartoonist, illustrator, journalist, and editor, as well as by teaching guitar.
-As a college senior, he co-wrote an unpublished novel that garnered a Samuel Goldwyn writing award.
-That prize has served as a stepping stone to film writing for other writers, but Kellerman deliberately avoided the world of screenwriting and enrolled in a PhD program in clinical psychology at USC.
-He received his doctoral degree in psychology from USC in 1974.
-His doctoral research was on attribution of blame for childhood psychopathology, and he published a scientific paper on that topic, his first, at the age of 22.
-He is currently a clinical professor of pediatrics at the Keck School of Medicine.

 Personal life

 Kellerman is married to fellow thriller novelist Faye Kellerman.
-They have four children, the eldest of whom Jesse is also a novelist.
-Jonathan has repeatedly collaborated with his family on several works.
+They have four children, including writer Jesse Kellerman.
+Jonathan has collaborated with his wife and son on several works.